Skip to main content

 Once you have installed Fedora, restart your computer, and press the function key to enter the setup menu for the UEFI firmware, or BIOS.
 Change the boot options so that the computer only boots from the hard drive, and set both a user password for startup, and an administrator password to protect the firmware menus.

-Do This First! #
+Do This First #

-Log in once, run the GNOME Software utility, and ensure that the operating system has the latest updates.
+Log in once, run the Software utility, and ensure that the operating system has the latest updates.
 After all of the updates have been applied, restart the computer.

 User Settings #